vuejs/rfcs/active-rfcs/0000-reactivity-effect-scope.md

 ### Implementation

-I have implement a third-party library [@vue-reactivity/scope](https://github.com/vue-reactivity/scope) which is aimed to solve the exact same roblem.
-However, [it wrapped & re-exported](https://github.com/vue-reactivity/scope/blob/master/src/hijack.ts#L11) the `effect` and `computed` etc to make the auto collecting work.
+I have implement a third-party library [@vue-reactivity/scope](https://github.com/vue-reactivity/scope) which is aimed to solve the exact same problem.
+However, since we have no way to get access the internal states of effect, [it have to  wrapp & re-export](https://github.com/vue-reactivity/scope/blob/master/src/hijack.ts#L11) the APIs (`effect` and `computed` etc.) to make the auto collecting work.
 This deviated from the Vue's design and can not be directly reused for Vue applications.
 As this is a quite low level feature, I think it's better to be done in `@vue/reactivity` itself.
+And could benefit Vue itself and the ecosystem built on top of `@vue/reactivity`.

 ### Affects to Vue